CNC Plasma Cutting Service

 CNC plasma cutting is a process of cutting 2D shapes from sheet metal using a high temperature, high velocity stream of ionized gas.
 The plasma stream is generated by directing the flow of an inert gas through an orifice where an electric arc ionizes the gas.
 The material is thereby heated to a molten condition and the high velocity gas stream blows the material away.

-CNC plasma cutting offers low cost since no custom tooling is needed and is especially cost effective for thick metal sheets.
-CNC plasma cutting can usually cut thicker sheets than laser.
-The process is generally used to cut 2D shapes not requiring high precision or fine detail.
+Plasma cutting offers low cost since no custom tooling is needed.
+The process is especially cost effective for thick metal sheets.
+This method of cutting is usually for thicker sheets than laser.
+Plasma cutting is generally used to cut 2D shapes not requiring high precision or fine detail.

 Cost reduction options include reducing total cut length and number of holes.